 One of the most unique and best experiences of my professional career.

 Zach Donoviel – Auburn University

 Applicants must have completed their sophomore year of college by the start of the Summer Apprenticeship Program.
 The program is only open to U.S. citizens.
 Applicants must be available during the program dates.

 To be considered for this program, applicants must complete the online application which is accessible each year beginning October 1.
 As part of the online process, applicants must upload a CV or resume and a letter of interest.
 All documents must be submitted in PDF format.
 Applicants are responsible for obtaining one letter of recommendation, which must be submitted through NSBRI's online system.
 Note: Once an online application is uploaded (including uploading the resume or CV and letter of interest), the applicant will receive a URL to the online recommendation system.
 This URL should be provided to the individual who is writing the letter of recommendation.
 The person writing the letter of recommendation will be able to upload his/her letter here.
 The URL will only be available once an applicant fully submits an online application.

-The deadline to complete the application process for the 2014 program is December 31, 2013.
+The deadline to complete the application process for the 2015 program is December 31, 2014.
 Applications must be completed by the deadline to be considered for review.
 Faxed or emailed letters of recommendation will not be considered.
-Applications will be reviewed in early 2014 and will be informed of their acceptance status during March 2014.
+Applications will be reviewed in early 2015 and applicants will be informed of their acceptance status by early March, 2015.

 NSBRI is scheduled to begin accepting applications for the 2015 Summer Apprenticeship Program on October 1, 2014.